tkem/uritools/README.rst

     some parsing quirks from older RFCs are retained.

-This module aims to provide fully RFC 3986 compliant replacements for some commonly used functions found in urlparse_, plus additional functions for conveniently composing URIs from their individual components.
+This module aims to provide fully RFC 3986 compliant replacements for some commonly used functions found in urlparse_ and `urllib.parse`_, plus additional functions for conveniently composing URIs from their individual components.

 Installation